-Goal Responsible Department Where Progress Will Be Monitored Frequency of Monitoring Each CMSHP will have a Behavior Treatment Review Committee that meets the MDHHS Quality Quarterly Data Submissions and Delegated Function Quarterly technical requirements.
-Each CMHSP will submit their BTRC data timely, including the required elements, to SWMBH on a Quality Site Reviews Quarterly Data Submissions and Delegated Function Quarterly quarterly basis for analysis.
-Each CMHSP will have a process for expediting the Site Reviews , review of a Behavior Treatment Plan in emergent situations which will be outlined in policy.
+Goal Responsible Department Where Progress Will Be Monitored Frequency of Monitoring Each CMSHP will have a Behavior Treatment Review Committee that meets the MDHHS technical requirements.
+Quality Quarterly Data Submissions and Delegated Function Site Reviews Quarterly Each CMHSP will submit their BTRC data timely, including the required elements, to SWMBH on a quarterly basis for analysis.
+Quality Quarterly Data Submissions and Delegated Function Site Reviews Quarterly Each CMHSP will have a process for expediting the review of a Behavior Treatment Plan in emergent situations which will be outlined in policy.
 Quality Delegated Function Site Reviews Annually